 Atlantic cod: no adverse effect is anticipated as adult fish are anticipated to avoid the project area during the temporary period when turbidity is high and feeding habitat is disrupted.
 Atlantic butterfish: no adverse impacts are anticipated.
-All life history stages are pelagic that construction activities will take place on the bottom.
+All life history stages are pelagic and construction activities will take place on the bottom.
+Elevated turbidity effects are temporary.